This week, Insight writer and EAL teacher Niki Cook gives tips and strategies for preparing for Section A of the EAL exam.

-Look carefully at the sample VCAA paper and the 2017 exam, and identify repeated question words and question types.
-You can find these papers, as well as exam specifications and Examination Reports, here:
+Look carefully at the sample VCAA paper and past exams, and identify repeated question words and question types.
+You can find these papers, as well as exam specifications and examination reports, here:

 You can also use commercial trial exam papers to help with this.
 Practise answering the common types of questions, particularly the multi-mark questions.
 Use the sample answers to help you understand the types of responses that examiners are seeking for each question type.
-(For the 2017 VCAA exam, answers to Section A questions are included in the Examination Report.)
+(For past VCAA exams, answers to Section A questions are included in the examination report.)

 Learn vocabulary to describe interactions